Bad Credit? You Can Still Get a Caravan Loan (Here's How)

 Show your current stability.
 Three to six months of clean bank statements, consistent income, and on-time payments on any current obligations is the story that matters now.
 Document it.

 Consider a deposit.
 Even 10–20% on a $60,000 caravan substantially reduces lender risk and opens doors that a no-deposit application might not.
+Use our loan calculator to see how different deposit amounts affect your monthly repayments.

 The Bottom Line